sportngin/sync_client/README.md

 And then in a seperate method, you are able to call the `sync` method and fire the queue syncing yourself.

-The `sync` action is mapped to the ServiceResource by default, but `:create`, `:update` and `:destroy` are still availble for you to use as well.
+The `sync` method is mapped to the `:sync` action in the ServiceResource by default, but `:create`, `:update` and `:destroy` are still availble for you to use as well.

 ### Poller